 - -What kind of text do you want to review?
 What kind of text would fit well within the scope of the course? - -Who is the text by?
 Is it someone already included in the syllabus?
-Would your text replace a current text? - -What makes the text worldmaking?
-What features and qualities make it ideal for the class? - -Most importantly, what does the text tell us about our culture?
+Would your text replace a current text? - -What makes the text fantastic?
+What features and qualities make it ideal for the class? - -Most importantly, what does the text tell us about the fantastic?
+About culture?
 About our world?
-About the definitions of "American?"
 What are the critical questions the text asks, complicates, and answers?